 For example, we have integrated our instant messenger (IM) with our project management system.
 This means any interactions with tasks on Trello sends a notification straight to a Slack channel, which instantly keeps all project stakeholders in the loop.

 Getting your business into the cloud allows your entire team to access key business information, right from the palm of their hand, around the globe.
 Moving away from your desktop software to using cloud software often facilitates the ability to share information.

-Whether that’s using Office 365 or SharePoint, or running your business through a cloud-based ERP system, having that extra connectivity, accessibility, security and visibility unblocks so many of the inefficiencies inherent in less integrated processes.
+Whether that’s using Office 365 or SharePoint, or running your business through a cloud-based CRM and workflow management system, having that extra connectivity, accessibility, security and visibility unblocks so many of the inefficiencies inherent in less integrated processes.

 Software integration can unleash your business and liberate your team from restrictive processes.
 To discuss how your business can better integrate its processes and boost productivity, get in touch.